Breaking In (TV series)

-Breaking In (stylized as Breaking_In) is an American sitcom television series, which ran on Fox from April 6, 2011 to August 22, 2012.
+Breaking In (stylized as BREAKING_IN) is an American television sitcom created by Adam F. Goldberg and Seth Gordon that aired on Fox from April 6, 2011 to August 22, 2012.
 The series debuted as a mid-season replacement following American Idol.

 Initially, Fox cancelled the series in May 2011; however, three months later TV Guide announced that Breaking In had been renewed for a second season.

 Premise

 The series is focused on the eclectic staff of Contra Security, run by the eccentric and enigmatic Oz, as they test security systems by "breaking in before the bad guys".
 The story is largely told from the point of view of Cameron Price, the company's newest hire and a world-class hacker, as he adjusts to life with his new co-workers including Melanie, a beautiful thrill-seeking safecracker, and Cash, a fanboy and technological prodigy.